 Lexington and Concord, Bunker Hill and Ticonderoga were actions taken by the provincial militia and not an organized action taken by a Continental Army.
-Nevertheless the the Continental Army was already being discussed within the Continental Congress.
-The discussion ended with John Adams nominated George Washington as the commander-in-chief of the Continental Army of the United States.
+Nevertheless, the Continental Army was already being discussed within the Continental Congress.

 The Organization of the Army: